-At one time, contributing to a good cause meant writing a check to your favorite organization, but opportunities to make an impact have changed exponentially over the years.
-Many individuals now invest with specific objectives in mind, including reflecting their values.
+Updated September 2018 — At one time, contributing to a good cause meant writing a check to your favorite organization, but opportunities to make an impact have changed dramatically over the years.
+Many individuals now invest with specific objectives in mind, and many invest in a way that reflects their values.

-"Social impact investing aims to align investors' investment objectives with their personal values," says Audrey Truman, Senior Vice President – Senior Regional Fiduciary Manager for Wells Fargo Philanthropic Services.
+"Social impact investing aims to align investors' objectives with their personal values," says Audrey Truman, Senior Vice President – Senior Regional Fiduciary Manager for Wells Fargo Philanthropic Services.
 "It is investing with an eye toward purpose alongside profit.
-For those with philanthropic desires, your money can have an effect on causes close to your heart – both when it's in your investment portfolio and after it is distributed to institutions you care about."
+For those with philanthropic desires, your money can have an effect on causes close to your heart—both when it's in your investment portfolio and after it is distributed to institutions you care about."

-"Social impact investing is integrating environmental, social, and corporate governance issues into the investment decision-making process," adds Claire Veuthey, Senior Analyst – Head of Environmental, Social and Governance, Wells Fargo Social Impact Investing team.
+"Social impact investing is integrating environmental, social, and corporate governance issues into the investment decision-making process," adds Lloyd Kurtz, Head of Wells Fargo Social Impact Investing.
 "It's a way for our clients to align their portfolios with what they care about."

-Here, Truman, Veuthey, and Kimberly Ryan, Senior Vice President – Portfolio Manager, Wells Fargo Social Impact Investing team, outline how investors may supplement their charitable efforts with social impact investing strategies.
+Here, Truman, Kurtz, and Kimberly Ryan, Senior Vice President – Portfolio Manager, Wells Fargo Social Impact Investing team, outline how investors may supplement their charitable efforts with social impact investing strategies.

 1. Research social impacts

-Investors can begin to navigate the sea of information about social impact investing by researching issues important to them with a few simple clicks on the Internet.
-What is more challenging is accessing information and gaining an understanding of how companies are addressing these issues.
-Combining those learnings with critical knowledge about the company's performance, industry trends, and products, for example, is necessary to help narrow down the number of firms that would fit into a social impact investing portfolio.
+Investors have access to a sea of information about social impact investing on the internet.
+What's more challenging: gaining an understanding of how companies are addressing these issues.
+Adding critical knowledge about the company's performance, industry trends, and products, for example, is necessary to help narrow down the number of firms that would fit into a social impact investing portfolio.

 "Let's say you're considering an investment in a medical technology company," says Truman.
 "In addition to looking at common metrics, like product recall rate or quality or safety ratings, you may want to consider whether a particular company has strong programs to reduce energy waste and water usage, or whether it has a diverse set of leaders in its executive suite, or whether it has a program in place to improve access to health care in developing countries."